yarnthen/yarnthencohosking/_posts/2018-03-25-battle-city-unity-22.md

 ---
 layout: post
-title: "Recreate Battle City in Unity Part 21 : Bonus Crates - Tank Invincibility"
+title: "Battle City in Unity Part 21 : Bonus Crates - Tank Invincibility"
-excerpt: Recreate Battle City in Unity Part 21
+excerpt: Battle City in Unity Part 21
 summary: This post is part 21 to the series of post detailing how I recreate Battle City in Unity
 categories: [Tutorials]
 tags: [Unity, Unity 3D, Battle City, NES, retro, tilemap, tile, tanks, gaming, classic]
 comments: true
+series: "Recreate Battle City in Unity"
 ---
+{% include serieswithintro.html %}

 Continuing with the Bonus Crates.
 We will touch on the Invincibility bonus crate which is symbolized by the helmet symbol.
 Its effects is to grant the PlayerTank a prolonged period of invincibility.